 𝐇𝐨𝐰 𝐰𝐚𝐬 𝐉𝐞𝐬𝐮𝐬 𝐛𝐨𝐫𝐧?

-The following verses from the Chapter 19 (Mariam) narrate the story of the birth of Jesus Christ the prophet who was born without a father:
+The following verses from Chapter 19 (Mariam) in the Glorious Quran narrate the story of the birth of Jesus Christ the prophet who was born without a father:

 And relate the story of Mary as mentioned in the Book, when she withdrew from her people to an eastern place; And screened herself off from them.
 Then WE sent OUR angel to her and he appeared to her in the form of a well-proportioned man.
 She said, “I seek refuge with the Gracious God from thee if indeed thou dost fear HIM.”
 The angel said, “I am only a messenger of thy Lord, that I may give thee glad tidings of a righteous son.”